Blog

 No two homes in Corpus Christi are exactly alike, and your home’s unique layout plays a big role in the installation cost.
 A straightforward setup, where the indoor unit is placed on an exterior wall directly opposite the outdoor condenser, is the simplest and most affordable.
 However, installations can become more complex.
 If refrigerant lines need to be run through an attic, across a flat roof, or to a second-story room, it will require more materials and labor.
 The type of walls (brick vs. drywall) and the accessibility of the installation sites also influence the time and effort involved, which is reflected in the final quote.

-System Efficiency and Special Features
+Efficiency Ratings and Features That Affect Price

 The specific model and brand you select will significantly affect the price.
 Systems with higher SEER2 (Seasonal Energy Efficiency Ratio 2) ratings are more energy-efficient, which means they cost more upfront but can lead to substantial savings on your utility bills over time.
 We proudly install Trane products because of their proven reliability and performance.
 Beyond efficiency, features like Wi-Fi connectivity for smart home integration, advanced air filtration, and variable-speed compressors add to the initial cost.
 These features also provide greater comfort and control, making them worthwhile investments for many homeowners looking for top-tier energy-saving systems.

-Electrical Upgrades and Local Permits
+Don't Forget: Electrical Work and Permits

 Ductless mini-splits are powerful appliances that have specific electrical needs.
 Your home’s current electrical system might not be equipped to handle the load, especially for a multi-zone system.
 In some cases, a dedicated circuit must be run, or your main electrical panel may need an upgrade.
 A qualified technician will assess this during your consultation.
 Additionally, most installations require permits from the city to ensure everything is up to code.
 As your contractor, we handle the permitting process for you, but the associated fees are typically included in the total project cost.
 This ensures your system is installed safely and correctly from the start.